kidchenko/playground/net-internals-advanced-debugging-techniques/1_clr-internals.md

 - Includes metadata about the image
 - One of the atributes of the metadata is the StartAdress

-StartAdress in the native world tje StartAdress typically point to a main function, normally the C/C++ Runtime main, which eventually will call your main function.
+StartAdress in the native world the StartAdress typically point to a main function, normally the C/C++ Runtime main, which eventually will call your main function.
 For .NET is a little different.

 StartAdress points to `mscoree.dll` (System32 folder - Microsoft .NET Runtime Execution Engine)
-- Minimal CLR shim to boostrap the Runtime
+- Minimal CLR shim to bootstrap  the Runtime
 - Initialize the right version of the CLR
 - Loads and initializes the CLR
-- The PE has metada that says wich version CLR the assembly is target
+- The PE has metadata  that says which  version CLR the assembly is target
 - Every .NET version has the CLR but all share the same `mscoree.dll` (it is a OS component)
 - On Windows 2000 (before .NET) contains a JMP instruction to _CORExeMain.
 - On Windows XP an higher, the Windows Loader was modified to know about the CLR, then the JMP instruction is no longer necessary